-Local context The Mount Penang Parklands is located in Kariong which, along with Somersby, forms the western extent of the growth corridor which runs across the south of the region through Gosford to Erina.
+The Mount Penang Parklands is located in Kariong which, along with Somersby, forms the western extent of the growth corridor which runs across the south of the region through Gosford to Erina.
 It forms a buffer between residential uses to the south and industrial uses to the west.
 In addition to the Parklands, Kariong is well-provided with public open space and recreation areas, including four parks, two sports courts and two sports fields.
 To the south and west of the site, the Brisbane Waters National Park includes the Bulgandry Aboriginal Art site and Kariong Brook Falls and informal opportunities to experience nature.
 The proximity of Gosford CBD, with its focus on healthrelated uses leveraging off the government's significant investment in hospital, tertiary education and commercial development, means uses at Mount Penang should complement and not detract from this centre.
 Retail development is focused to the west of the site at West Gosford and Erina, with local shopping opportunities in Kariong.
 Regional tourism is seen as a growth sector for the Central Coast but is poorly serviced by accommodation within the Gosford area.
 The Australian Reptile Park, a regional attractor, is located to the west of the site and the Mt Penang Gardens are classed as a tourism attraction.
 Uses that support tourism, including food and beverage uses, accommodation, and additional attractions, provide an opportunity for the area.

-Strategic planning
+CONTEXT Strategic planning

-Culture and heritage Aboriginal heritage The Parklands forms part of a culturally significant ridge line that extends from the ancient dyke lines of Woy Woy Bay in the east through the Somersby Plateau and the upper north-west reaches of the Central Coast and beyond.
-Significant cultural sites with stone engravings are located within this area and are considered vital to the kinship lore of Aboriginal people.
+CONTEXT Culture and heritage Aboriginal heritage The Parklands forms part of a culturally significant ridge line that extends from the Woy Woy Bay in the east through the Somersby Plateau and the upper north-west reaches of the Central Coast and beyond.
+Significant cultural sites with stone engravings are located within this area and are considered vital to the kinship and connection of Aboriginal people.
 These are associated with the engraved stories across the Somersby Plateau and within the Girakool Park and the Somersby Falls areas.
+Currently, the Parklands is home to NAISDA Dance College, Australia's leading performing arts training organisation specifically for Aboriginal and Torres Strait Islander young people.
+The richness of cultural learning and knowledge is at the forefront of its nationally accredited qualifications, equipping First Nations students with training, skills and career pathways that keep Songlines strong for all Australians.